MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-data-sharing-at-scale.md

 ## Summary

-In this post we learnt how to manage cross-account access control to a data catalog with Lake Formation.
+In this post we learnt how to manage cross-account access to a data catalog with Lake Formation.
 This enabled us to query a data store from another account, without compromising on security.

 If we used AWS Glue on its own, we would have created bucket policies, catalog policies, and IAM policies.
 This would have required knowledge of the underlying data storage in S3.
 These are details we don't want to worry about.